qqmajikpp/Logi-Downgrade-for-NRF24/README.md

 another logitech device to it and try sniffing again with another device.
 I recently got a K400+ with a CU0008 dongle and it would not show up until i paired a K400r to it.

 This is a work in progress.
 This script does not yet run, as is, for some reason.
 However, using the copy and paste method, line by line, seems to work just fine.
+You may or may not brick your dongle with this.
+Use at your own risk.
 This is provided for research purposes only.